radanalyticsio/oshinko-s2i/test/e2e/README.md

 ``S2I_TEST_EXTERNAL_REGISTRY``

-  This is the IP address of a docker registry to use as an alternative to either the integrated registry or the local docker daemon when "oc cluster up" is used to provide the OpenShift instance.
-If this is set then `S2I_TEST_EXTERNAL_USER` and `S2I_TEST_EXTERNAL_PASSWORD` must also be set so that the tests can log in to the registry.
+  This is the IP address of a docker registry.
+If this is set then **S2I_TEST_EXTERNAL_USER** and **S2I_TEST_EXTERNAL_PASSWORD** must also be set so that the tests can log in to the registry.

-``S2I_TEST_IMAGE`` (default is radanalytics-pyspark)
+  Use this setting when:
+  * running tests using local images
+  * running tests from a host where the integrated registry is not reachable
+  * using an OpenShift instance that was not created with `oc cluster up`

+``S2I_TEST_IMAGE_PYSPARK`` (default: radanalytics-pyspark if S2I_TEST_LOCAL_IMAGES is true, otherwise docker.io/radanalyticsio/radanalytics-pyspark)

-  This is the name of a pyspark S2I image in the local docker repository that the tests will use.
-These tests look at shared functionality across the S2I images (Java, Scala, Python) and the pyspark image was chosen for the tests.
+  This is the name of a pyspark S2I image that the tests will use.

+``S2I_TEST_IMAGE_JAVA`` (default: radanalytics-java-spark if S2I_TEST_LOCAL_IMAGES is true, otherwise docker.io/radanalyticsio/radanalytics-java-spark)

+  This is the name of a java spark S2I image that the tests will use.

+``S2I_TEST_IMAGE_SCALA`` (default: radanalytics-scala-spark if S2I_TEST_LOCAL_IMAGES is true, otherwise docker.io/radanalyticsio/radanalytics-scala-spark)

-  Since the point is to test changes in the git repository, it is required that a local pyspark S2I image be built for the tests (make will do this for you, see below)
+  This is the name of a scala spark S2I image that the tests will use.

 ``S2I_TEST_SPARK_IMAGE`` (default is docker.io/radanalyticsio/openshift-spark)